LukasMarx/ai-food-blog/src/content/posts/Vanilla Almond Muffins.md

-    "Scoop the batter into the muffin tin, filling each liner about 3/4 full.", "Sprinkle sliced almonds on top of each muffin.", "Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.", "Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely."
+    "Scoop the batter into the muffin tin, filling each liner about 3/4 full.", "Sprinkle sliced almonds on top of each muffin.", "Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.", "Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.", ]
-]
 ---

 ## Introduction